LeoLaneseEque2/Angular-Signals-Workshop/SLIDE_1.md

 > Workshop Title: Evolving Angular: Imperative → Reactive → Signals.
 The New Angular Mindset

 ## Why This Matters:
-- Signals in Templates: Less Boilerplate
+🔸 Signals in Templates: Less Boilerplate
-- Fewer Bugs
-- performance
+🔸 Performance boost:
-- fine-grained updates: Changes bypass the component tree, updating only the specific computeds and effects that depend on the changed signal.
+🔸 Fine-grained updates: Changes bypass the component tree, updating only the specific computeds and effects that depend on the changed signal.
 This is often more efficient than a Virtual DOM diff
-- Smarter Change Detection: Updating Only What’s Needed
-- Signal can work with ZoneJS (zoneless)
+🔸 Smarter Change Detection: Updating Only What's Needed 🔸 Signal can work with ZoneJS (zoneless)
-- Angular best-practices: Prefer Signals Over BehaviorSubjects for State Management
+🔸 Angular best-practices Prefer Signals, Over BehaviorSubjects for State Management

-- Fewer Bugs, Faster Apps, Happier Devs
+## So, why again?
+Less code + fewer bugs + faster Apps = Happier Devs!

 --------------------------------------------------------------------------------------------------------------------